Skip to content

 What is a greens powder?

-Greens powders are a diet supplement that focuses on the nutrients and vitamins found in leafy greens, fruits, and vegetables, available for consumption in powdered form.
-Convenient and (debatably) tasty, they claim to be a quick solution for anyone who feels they don’t get enough daily greens, and often allege that they pack tons of vitamins, minerals, prebiotics, and adaptogens, all of which may aid immunity, energy levels, recovery, and digestion.
-Created to dissolve in water or mix into smoothies, greens powders make it even easier to incorporate a whole host of nutrients in one quick beverage.
-Some powders also add probiotics and enzymes, which many of us are trying to more regularly incorporate into our diets.
+Greens powders are dietary supplements that focus on the nutrients and vitamins found in leafy greens, fruits, and vegetables, processed into powdered form.
+Convenient and (debatably) tasty, they purport to be a quick solution for anyone who feels they don’t get enough greens.
+Brands claim that their products pack tons of vitamins, minerals, prebiotics, and adaptogens, which may aid immunity, energy levels, recovery, and digestion.
+Created to dissolve in water or mix into smoothies, greens powders are meant to make it easy to incorporate a whole host of nutrients in one quick beverage.
+Some powders also include probiotics and enzymes.

 What a greens powder isn’t

-Mary Claire Legg, RDN, creator of Redefining Real Food, emphasizes the synergistic nature of the foods we eat, meaning we can get even more benefits from foods when they are paired and eaten with certain other foods.
-For instance, you’ve probably heard that turmeric is more beneficial when eaten with black pepper, which is true — it increases the bioavailability of turmeric by a whopping 2000%.
-In this same way, greens powders may not be as effective on their own.
+Dietitian Mary Claire Legg emphasizes the synergistic nature of the foods we eat, meaning we can get even more benefits from foods when we pair them with certain other foods.
+For instance, you’ve probably heard that black pepper increases the bioavailability of turmeric by a whopping 2000%.
+In this same way, greens powders are not as effective as eating a variety of whole foods.

 Do you need this supplement?